simonrelet/react-slides/README.md

 ## TODO

-* [ ] Find a way to navigate with through the slides with the arrow keys.
+* [ ] Find a way to navigate through the slides with the arrow keys.
 * [ ] Uses links in summary to jump directly to the corresponding slide.
 * [ ] Create more templates.